crajjjj/slwidgets/README.md

 A  plugin for iWant Status Bars to add sexlab related widgets to Skyrim.
 Supports 2 mechanics
 - Icons that have 9 stages and change dynamically
-- Icons that are appear/dissapear on condition
+- Icons that appear/dissapear on condition
-102 icons included.
+113 icons included.

 Currently supported plugins: